calvinWANG-3333/AI-agent-for-quant-team/README.md

 ## 📋 Standard Dependency Ledger (`requirements.txt`)

-Ensure your root `requirements.txt` file is structured precisely as follows to maintain the optimized Single-Agent configuration footprint:
+Ensure your root `requirements.txt` file is structured precisely as follows to maintain the optimized Single-Agent configuration footprint also ensure that `requirements.txt` file is under the same file path with the main program:

 ```text
 # ============================================================